Ivan Allen College Web Design Requirements for Developers

 Build with Responsive Design

-All websites and applications must implement responsive design so as to be usable on mobile devices (tablets, smart phones, etc.) as well as desktop computers.
+All websites and applications must implement responsive design so as to be maximally usable on mobile devices (tablets, smart phones, etc.) as well as desktop computers.

 Implement Section 508 Accessibility